 The December 2020 to January 2021 contract arbitrage between the New York and London markets widened yesterday: to register this at 45.24 usc/Lb.
 This equates to 42.70% price discount for the London Robusta coffee market.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 649 bags on Friday; to register these stocks at 1,288,026 bags.
-The certified stocks reported an increase of 1,004 bags to the number of bags pending grading for this exchange; to register these pending grading stocks at 37,348 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange was seen to increase by 7,854 bags yesterday, to register these stocks at 1,160,439 bags, with 94.1% of these certified stocks being held in Europe at a total of 1,091,480 bags and the remaining 5.9% being held in the USA at a total 68,959 bags.
+There was meanwhile a larger in number 9,000 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 67,504 bags.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.

 JAN 1339 + 26 DEC 105.95 + 2.95

 MAR 1350 + 24 MAR 108.45 + 2.80

 MAY 1363 + 23 MAY 110.10 + 2.75